VarosDev/htb/starting-point/1-Meow.md

 ### What does the acronym VM stand for?
 Virtual Machine

-### What tool do we use to interact with the operating system in order to issue commands via the command line, such as the one to start our VPN connection?
-It's also known as a console or shell.
+### <u>What tool do we use to interact with the operating system in order to issue commands via the command line, such as the one to start our VPN connection?
+It's also known as a console or shell.</u>
 terminal

 ### What service do we use to form our VPN connection into HTB labs?